 - Use nature’s gifts to your full advantage and spend a few seconds outdoors appreciating nature.

 If you can’t get outdoors, get comfy with a cushion, then close your eyes and imagine a place in nature that makes you feel at peace.
 Imagine being in the Maldives on a perfect day.
 You could do this as a type of meditation.
 The science behind relaxation techniques has to do with alpha brain rhythms — I wrote about this here.

 3. Eat calming foods

-Supposedly, consuming carbohydrates, such as pasta, rice, and quinoa, boosts serotonin and in this way is a natural mood booster.
+Supposedly, consuming carbohydrates, such as pasta, rice, and quinoa, boosts serotonin.

 Beans, such as black beans, lima beans, and chickpeas, are known to be rich in magnesium, which helps to relax muscles and improve mood and sleep.

 Drinking tea, especially if you’re one who finds comfort and likes to solve problems over a cup of tea, is good for this.
-Chamomile tea is one recommended for calming and relaxing.
+Chamomile tea is recommended for calming and relaxing.

 Another is lemon balm tea.
 (I swear by fresh lemon balm in terms of foods that calm anxiety that I’ve suffered.)
 Also, there are CBD-infused oils, which are part of the new wave of bio-ceuticals to calm nerves (though not available everywhere at the time of writing).